pyscsd/steamCloudSaveDownloaderGUI/README.md

 Download/Backup Saves on Steam Cloud Automatically.
 An official frontend implementation to [scsd](https://github.com/pyscsd/steamCloudSaveDownloader) in Python/Qt

 > [!WARNING]
 > This program is in alpha stage.
-Please expect breaking changes.
+Expect bugs and breaking changes.
 Use at your own risk.

 #### [📄Documentation]() | [⏬Download](https://github.com/pyscsd/steamCloudSaveDownloaderGUI/releases)